MichaelDao/Minimal-Website-Template/README.md

 # Michael's website
-Built with with Sass and Compass, feel free to have a look at the source code for my website at https://www.mdao.site/
+Built with with Sass and Compass, have a look at my website at https://www.mdao.site/